 A framework for integrating GWAS results and co-expression networks

 We developed a computational framework, called Camoco (Co-Analysis of molecular components), that integrates the outputs of GWAS with co-expression networks to prioritize high-confidence causal genes associated with a phenotype of interest.
-The rationale for our approach is that functionally coherent genes identified by a GWA study will have non-random structure in co-expression networks that capture the same biological function.
-Our approach takes, as input, a list of SNPs associated with a trait of interest along with a table of gene expression values and produces, as output, a list of high priority candidate genes that are near GWAS peaks having evidence of strong co-expression.
+The rationale for our approach is that genes that function together in a biological process that are identified by a GWA study should also have non-random structure in co-expression networks that capture the same biological function.
+Our approach takes, as input, a list of SNPs associated with a trait of interest and a table of gene expression values and produces, as output, a list of high priority candidate genes that are near GWAS peaks having evidence of strong co-expression.

 The three major components of the Camoco system are a module for SNP-to-gene mapping (Fig. 1A); tools for construction and analysis of co-expression networks (Fig. 1B); and an "overlap" algorithm that integrates GWAS-derived candidate genes with the co-expression networks and identifies high priority candidate genes with strong co-expression support across multiple GWAS loci (Fig. 1C) (see Materials and Methods for details on each component).
 The overlap algorithm identifies high-priority genes by identifying the subset of genes that are highly connected to other genes also implicated by GWAS SNPs.

 To accomplish this, we implemented and evaluated two different network scoring metrics: network density, and network locality (Eq.1 and Eq.2).
 Network density measures the average interaction strength between all pairwise combinations of genes linked to GWAS peaks.
-Alternatively, network locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome (See Materials and Methods for score details).
-For a given query GWAS trait, statistical significance for both density as well as locality is determined by generating a null distribution based generating random GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
+Network locality attempts to control for differences in coexpression between genes and measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome (See Materials and Methods for score details).
+For a given query GWAS trait and gene expression data set, statistical significance for both density as well as locality is determined by generating a null distribution based generating random GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
 This null-distribution is used to derive a p-value for the observed network density and locality for all putative causal genes (Fig. 1D).
-The end result of this process is that for an input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, paired with an associated false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.
+The end result of this process is that for an input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, and a false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.

 Fig. 1